open-vision-language/infoseek/README.md

 }
 ```

-Here `image_id` is indicating which image files this annotation is associated with (note that InfoSeek images are derived from [OVEN](https://github.com/open-vision-language/oven/tree/main/image_downloads)).
-The `answer` field is indicate the most standard language term for the answer.
-And the `answer_eval` field is reserved for the evaluation purpose, which includes other accepatable equivalent forms of the `answer`, to imcrease the precision of evaluation.
+Here `image_id` indicates which image files this annotation is associated with (note that InfoSeek images are derived from [OVEN](https://github.com/open-vision-language/oven/tree/main/image_downloads)).
+The `answer` field indicates the most standard language term for the answer.
+And the `answer_eval` field is reserved for the evaluation purpose, which includes other acceptable equivalent forms of the `answer`, to increase the precision of evaluation.

 Following are links to each annotation file: